Douglas Wright Melanoma Award

-The application should include the following and be sent as PDFs via email to Joanna King, research administrator by the March 31 deadline.
+The application should include the following and be sent as PDFs via email to the Research Administrator at email@example.com by Monday, October 3rd, 2022.
 Please indicate "Douglas Wright Melanoma Award" in the subject line.

-- a letter of application (five page maximum, 12-point font, one inch margins) addressing;
+- a letter of application (four page maximum, 12-point font, one inch margins) addressing;

 - Background with brief review of literature and study rationale

 - Impact, future research plans and knowledge translation

 - Budget (cannot be used for salary of applicant or faculty supervisor)